 The Weather in Las Vegas

-Enjoy luxury and entertainment in a Las Vegas holiday letting
+Enjoy luxury and entertainment in Las Vegas holiday accommodation

 Las Vegas's culinary establishments go all out to meet the myriad tastes of its global visitors.
 For a calorie-laden affair, dine at Heart Attack Grill that offers decadent menu items.
 Seafood fans have much to cheer about in the clam, lobster, prawn and crab preparations.
 The city offers it all, from Michelin-starred French restaurants to local steakhouses, English pubs, themed lounges, Irish bars, Asian takeaway and more.

 The best time to visit is in spring and fall - so from March to May, and October and November when it's not too cold or hot.
-Summertime can get particularly busy, and your Las Vegas holiday home will have to be booked in advance for staying in the summer.
+Summertime can get particularly busy, and your Las Vegas holiday accommodation will have to be booked well in advance if you visit in the summer.
 During winters, its possible to go skiing and snowboarding in the surrounding mountains (such as in Lee Canyon and on Mt.
 Charleston), and you can also enjoy the magical year-end festivities on the Strip.